-The main goal of the TCB is to take the requirements gathered by the User Community Board (UCB) and the Operations Management Board (OMB), negotiate with potential technology providers and assess the new software’s quality.
-The TCB also makes sure that all new software deployed in the infrastructure conforms to the community’s standards to ensure interoperability.
+EGI Technology manages the outsourcing of software developments, according to the requirements gathered by the User Community Board (UCB) and the Operations Management Board (OMB), negotiates with potential technology providers and assesses the new software’s quality.

 Here is how out it works in more detail:

 The user community points out a list of desired grid features, for example a new user interface or an easier way to submit computing jobs.
 The UCB makes a note of this requirement and passes it to the TCB.

 Likewise, the requirements of the operations community are collected by the OMB and forwarded to the TCB.